DtK07/Trello---Data-Retrieval-using-API/README.md

 Info:
-This is a python script integrates with Trello API to pull out the exact status of the trello boards, lists and tickets.
+This is a python script integrates with Trello API to pull out the exact status of the trello boards, lists and cards.

 Libraries used:
 1. Requests